helium/HIP/0062-helium-hub.md

 | Consensus Group | 6% | 104.1666 |
 | Security Tokens | 33% | 572.9166 |

-> **NOTE** Still includes Data Transfer Overage

 With the reward pools adequately redefined each sub-protocol will be rewarded per epoch based on it's age and amount of DC it submits (this value can be attested by the Helium Hub at anytime).

 The base equation for PoPS is an equal distribution between all eligible sub-protocols.
 This distribution is affected by the age of the sub-protocol.
 The reward percentage is reduced upon exceeding the maturity date of the sub-protocol, 3 years after creation.
-The reduction will be equally distributed to the remaining sub-protocols that haven't reached their maturity date yet.
+The reduction will be equally redistributed to the remaining sub-protocols that haven't reached their maturity date yet.

 3 years after reaching maturity date the sub-protocol will earn 0% of the PoPS reward pool per epoch.